Workiva/go-datastructures/README.md

 Also included in the queue package is a MPMC threadsafe ring buffer.
 This is a block full/empty queue, but will return a blocked thread if the queue is disposed while a thread is blocked.
 This can be used to synchronize goroutines and ensure goroutines quit so objects can be GC'd.
-Threadsafety is acheived using only CAS operations making this queue quite fast.
+Threadsafety is achieved using only CAS operations making this queue quite fast.
 Benchmarks can be found in that package.